Evertras/go-interface-mock-demo/README.md

 There is an example concrete package in [pkg/external/concrete](pkg/external/concrete).
 It contains some client that does two useful things: hack servers and mine bitcoins.

-Our server that we're writing for this application is interested in hacking servers, so we've imported this concrete package to do that for us.
+Our server in [internal/server](internal/server) that we're writing for this application is interested in hacking servers, so we've imported this concrete package to do that for us.
 Unfortunately the concrete package has not supplied us with an interface; we can ONLY get a concrete implementation out of it.

 The problem is we still want to write tests for our code.
 So how do we test with a client that will reach external resources if we let it?